CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

                   frequency than the ones that cause the function to rerender, it will reinforce the idea of using useCallback to improve performance

+      ■ useImperativeHandle

+        □ This hook allow us to change our reference on a child component.

+          .
+For this example, we are going to use a custom input component that do not specify it receives the property ref

+          .
+We defined a ref and for us to pass it for this input, since we are not able to do so by the ref property, and React has its own ways of passing a reference for a custom component.

+          .
+We are going to duplicate the InputFormatado component, rename it to InputComReferencia and inform it needs to receive a new ref property